AxleGG/TCLlist/README.md

-# Welcome to the Geometry Dash Shitty List template! t
+# Welcome to the Geometry Dash Shitty List template! tes

 # FAQ